Lieutenant Alexis Peter Vedeniapine

 Awards : Military Medal, Bronzen Leeuw.

-Lieutenant Alexis Vedeniapine was the Intelligence Officer of the 3rd Parachute Battalion.
-For his part in the Arnhem battle he was awarded the Dutch Bronze Lion:
+In September 1943, Vedeniapine was given an emergency commission, and by the time of Arnhem a year later, he was serving as the 3rd Battalion's Intelligence Officer.
+For his part in the battle, he was awarded the Dutch Bronze Lion:

 On the following day, Lieutenant Vedeniapine took part in the final attack of the 3rd Battalion towards Arnhem Bridge.
-During the withdrawal after their failed attempt to support the 1st Battalion's advance, Vedeniapine was badly injured in the back and chest by splinters from the same mortar bomb that killed Lieutenant-Colonel Fitch.
-Nevertheless, Vedeniapine struggled on and managed to reach the Battalion Rendezvous.
+During the withdrawal after their failed attempt to support the 1st Battalion's advance, Vedeniapine was badly injured in the back and chest by splinters from the same mortar bomb that killed Lieutenant-Colonel Fitch, but he nevertheless struggled on and managed to reach the Battalion Rendezvous.
+Members of the Dutch Resistance were with the Battalion at this time, and as he realised that the situation was now hopeless, Vedeniapine urged them to remove their orange armbands and disappear as they would surely be executed by the Germans if they were discovered.
+It was very difficult to persuade them as he found them to be very brave people and unafraid of death, but they finally relented and took their leave.
+His son later related that his father was reluctant to speak much about Arnhem, but he seemed happy to recall this story as he thought that he might have saved their lives.

 Back to 3rd Parachute Battalion